ZNielsen/my_stl/readme.md

 # My STL

 My stl is a practice library for me to implement data structures and algorithms.
 This is just light practice for me in my spare time, so I'm not concerned with having these algorithms be the most efficient they can possibly be.

+The Rust portion will probably focus more on the algorithms, and will function as a way to keep my Rust syntax from getting too rusty (ha!)

 ## TODO